cryptopp-modern/cryptopp-modern/README.md

 - 📚 Documentation improvements
 - 🧪 Tests and test vectors
 - 🔧 Build system enhancements

+If you're migrating from Crypto++ 8.9.0 and encounter any issues, please open an issue – migration feedback is especially valuable.

 Please:
 1. Fork the repository